-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.01 per share AMAL Nasdaq Stock Market, LLC

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No 🗖

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes X No 🗖

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer х Non-accelerated filer Smaller reporting company Emerging growth company x 000 mark if the registrant has elected not pursuant to Section 13(a) of the Excl transition period for complying with h any new

-Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes $\Box$ No X
+Securities regis stered pursuant to Sec ction 1 12(b) of the Act: Title of each class Trading Symbol (s) Name of each exchange on which registered Class A common stock, par value \$0.01 per share AMAL Nasdaq Stock Market, LLC Indicate by check mark whether the Registrant (1) Exchange Act of 1934 during the preceding 12 moreports), and (2) has been subject to such filing recommendations. nths (or for such shorte er peri Indicate by check mark whether the registrant has pursuant to Rule 405 of Regulation S-T during the to submit such files).
+Yes ⊠ No □ ry Interactive Data File required to be submitted such shorter period that the registrant was required Indicate by check mark whether the registrant is a reporting company, or an emerging growth compa reporting company," and "emerging growth compa ny.
+See the definitions of "la rge accelerated filer," "accelerated filer," "smaller Large accelerated filer erated filer X Non-accelerated filer Small er reporting company Emerging growth company 🗵 If an emerging growth company, indicate by check complying with any new or revised financial accounts. • Indicate by check mark whether the registrant is a shell company (as defi ned in Exchange Act Rule 12b-2).
+Yes \square No \boxtimes